-When the custodial parent reapplies for TANF benefits after the TANF case has closed due to the custodial parent's noncooperation with IV-D and the IV-D case is closed, the TANF application is referred to child support in "received status" via MDHS-EA-CSE-943/643.
-The IV-A worker explains to the custodial parent that he/she must contact and cooperate with child support before the TANF application can be approved.
-The child support worker will not reopen the closed IV-D case until the custodial parent makes contact.
-When the custodial parent contacts the child support worker, the case reopens as a 40-1.
 There is no application or \$25.00 application fee required to reopen the case.
 The case must be opened and processed in accordance with child support procedures.
 In this situation, only one appointment letter or one notice requesting information will be sent to the custodial parent.
 If the custodial parent responds and/or provides the needed information, IV-D notifies IV-A via MDHS-EA-CSE-943/643 of the custodial parent's cooperation.
 If the TANF application is approved, the child support worker is notified via MAVERICS/METSS interface.
 The 40-1 case becomes a 10-1 case, and the cooperation code is changed from "ND" to "CO".
-If the custodial parent does not respond and/or supply the requested information, the IV-A worker is notified via MDHS-EA-CSE-943/643 from the child support worker, a closure notice (A592) is sent, and the 40-1 case closes after 60 days has expired.
+If the custodial parent does not respond and/or supply the requested information, the IV-A worker is notified via MDHS-EA-CSE-943/643 from the child support worker, the A592, Closure Notice for Noncooperation is sent, and the 40-1 case closes after the sixty (60) day period has expired.